PetterTech/blog/content/posts/2015-10-15-ucsd-mapping-emc-vnx-luns-to-an-esxi-cluster.md

   * A custom task to parse and convert the output from the powershell task to an output of the emcStorageGroupIdentity type
   * The builtin &#8220;add vnx lun to storage group&#8221; task

-Here&#8217;s how I have set it up:
+Here's how I have set it up:

 [<img decoding="async" loading="lazy" class="alignnone size-full wp-image-755" src="http://4.234.145.218/wp-content/uploads/2015/10/2015-10-15_14-48-58.png" alt="2015-10-15_14-48-58" width="578" height="609" srcset="http://4.234.145.218/wp-content/uploads/2015/10/2015-10-15_14-48-58.png 578w, http://4.234.145.218/wp-content/uploads/2015/10/2015-10-15_14-48-58-285x300.png 285w" sizes="(max-width: 578px) 100vw, 578px" />][1]